Dilpreets22/crowdfunding/Readme.md

+**You can Run this project on Remix-Ethereum IDE for running and check working of this Smart Contract**

 This project implements a decentralized crowdfunding platform using Solidity on the Ethereum blockchain.
 The smart contract allows users to create fundraising campaigns with a funding goal and deadline.
 Contributors (backers) can donate Ether to campaigns, and if the goal is met before the deadline, the funds are transferred to the campaign creator.